From Symmetry to Geometry: Tractable Nonconvex Problems: Introduction

-In the remainder of this paper, we explore the geometry of these two families of problems in more depth.
-Section \ref{sec:rotational} studies problems with rotational symmetries, beginning with a very simple model problem in which the goal to recover a single complex scalar from magnitude measurements, and extracting conclusions that carry over to more complicated measurement models for phase recovery \cite{candes2013phase-matrix,candes2015phase,shechtman2015phase,sun2018geometric,fannjiang2020numerics} and related problems in low-rank matrix factorization and recovery \cite{ge2016matrix,ge2017no,chi2019nonconvex}.
-Section \ref{sec:discrete} studies problems with discrete symmetries, starting again from another simple model problem and extracting conclusions that carry over to problems such as dictionary learning \cite{sun2017complete1,sun2017complete2,gilboa2018efficient,qu2019analysis}, blind deconvolution \cite{ling2017blind,zhang2018structured,kuo2019dq,lau2019short,li2018global,qu2019blind} and tensor decomposition \cite{ge2015escaping,ge2017optimization}.
-As mentioned above, this area is rich with open problems; we highlight a few of these in Section \ref{sec:discussion}.
-These open problems span geometry and algorithms.
-Nevertheless, our main focus throughout this survey is geometric: we will concentrate on the connection between symmetry and geometry.
+In the remainder of this paper, we explore the geometry of these two families of problems in more depth. \Cref{sec:rotational} studies problems with rotational symmetries, starting with a very simple model problem in which the goal to recover a single complex scalar from magnitude measurements, and drawing conclusions that carry over to more complicated measurement models for phase retrieval \cite{candes2013phase-matrix,candes2015phase,shechtman2015phase,sun2018geometric,fannjiang2020numerics} and related problems in low-rank matrix factorization and recovery \cite{ge2016matrix,ge2017no,chi2019nonconvex}. \Cref{sec:discrete} studies problems with discrete symmetries, starting again from another simple model problem and extracting conclusions that carry over to problems such as dictionary learning \cite{sun2017complete1,sun2017complete2,gilboa2018efficient,qu2019analysis}, blind deconvolution \cite{ling2017blind,zhang2018structured,kuo2019dq,lau2019short,li2018global,qu2019blind} and tensor decomposition \cite{ge2015escaping,ge2017optimization}.
+As mentioned above, this area is rich with open problems; we highlight a few of these in \Cref{sec:discussion}.
+These open problems span high-dimensional geometry and algorithms.
+Nevertheless, our main focus throughout this survey is geometric: we will concentrate on the connections between symmetry and geometry.
 As described above, these geometric analyses have strong implications: in many cases, they guarantee that problems can be solved globally in polynomial time.
-In order to keep the development focused on geometric intuitions, we will only treat computational issues at a high level.
-We recommend the (complementary) survey paper \cite{chi2018nonconvex} for a more detailed exposition of issues at the interface of statistics and computation, for problems with rotational symmetry.
-Section \ref{sec:discussion} also briefly discusses similar considerations for problems exhibiting discrete symmetries, where we refer readers to our companion paper \cite{qu2020finding} for more computational and application aspects on these problems.
+For problems with rotational symmetry, we recommend the (complementary) survey papers \cite{chen2018harnessing,chi2018nonconvex,jin2021nonconvex} for a more detailed exposition of issues at the interface of statistics and computation; \Cref{sec:discussion} also briefly discusses similar considerations for problems exhibiting discrete symmetries, where we refer readers to our companion overview paper \cite{qu2020finding} for more computational and application aspects on these problems.
+On the other hand, in order to keep the development of this overview focused on geometric intuitions, we will only treat computational issues at a high level.
+For developments on 1st and 2nd order optimization methods related to this topic, we refer readers to recent works \cite{jain2017non,hu2020brief,manton2020geometry,jin2021nonconvex,danilova2020recent,boumal2022intromanifolds}.
+In particular, \cite{jain2017non} focuses on alternating direction type of methods and local analysis for nonconvex optimization problems in machine learning; the recent works \cite{danilova2020recent,hu2020brief,jin2021nonconvex,boumal2022intromanifolds} focus on reviews of efficient nonconvex optimization methods, including zero-th order \cite{danilova2020recent}, first-order \cite{jin2021nonconvex} and second-order \cite{danilova2020recent} methods, and Riemannian optimization methods \cite{hu2020brief,manton2020geometry,boumal2022intromanifolds}.
+As mentioned above, for many naturally occurring problems in signal processing and machine learning, these methods not only find critical points, they actually find global minimizers.
+The geometric considerations that we introduce below help explain why this is the case!